-When purchasing a vessel you will need an out-of-the-water survey which will is also necessary for insurance and financing purposes.
-A three-for-one expense.
+When purchasing a vessel you will need an out-of-the-water survey which is also necessary for insurance and financing purposes.
+A three-in-one expense.

 The engines are checked first and is always a cold-start for proper assessment.

 From there the vessel is taken to the haulout.
 Due to the time the vessel has been sitting in the water, the owner will either arrange for a diver to clean the bottom or it may need to be pressure washed upon haulout for better inspection.
 The cost for that is around $3/ft.
 The cost for the cleaning is the seller’s expense.